William Woodthorpe Tarn: Works

 Tarn's prolific scholarship, publishing some 153 works, was seminal to the development of Hellenistic studies in the Twentieth Century.
 His study of Greeks in Hellenistic Asia used new and diverse sources, using Greek, Babylonian, Indian and Tibetan sources to complement Greek sources.

 According to some, Tarn offered a somewhat idealistic interpretation of Alexander's conquests as culturally inclusive and essentially driven by his vision of the "unity of mankind" in the Opis Decree.
 Such a reading, which echoes Hellenistic philosophical ecumenicalism has been challenged by recent revisionists.
 Jeanne Reames remarked that "Tarn's portrait of Alexander turned the Greek conqueror into a proper Scottish gentleman".
 Likewise, Ernst Badian criticised Tarn for his prejudice against opponents to Alexander.
 When discussing the revolt of the Spartan king Agis III in 331 BC, Badian added that Tarn "distort[ed] the actual facts in an all but irresponsible fashion" in his work.

 Reames also saw Tarn's strong influence in Mary Renault's trilogy of historical novels about Alexander - though Renault's acknowledged Alexander's homo-erotic tendencies, while Tarn had regarded references to them in ancient sources as "defamations" which the Macedonian king had to be defended against.

 Tarn's ground-breaking work on Graeco-Bactrian history considered the interaction between Greek and non-Greek subject peoples in Hellenistic territories and how these developed over time.
-He characterised the cosmopolitan Bactrian Euthydemid dynasty dynasty as "a courageous experiment that failed".
+He characterised the cosmopolitan Bactrian Euthydemid dynasty as "a courageous experiment that failed".
 His works are considered very influential, if often challenged by more recent scholarship, on the subject of the Greco-Bactrian and Indo-Greek history.

 His only non-academic writing is The Treasure of the Isle of Mist (1919), a fairytale dedicated to his daughter Otta.